 Newer and more expensive AEDs are now being prescribed, and with an increase in treatment costs likely in coming years it is essential to ensure that AEDs with proven clinical and cost effectiveness are identified.
-The evidence used to develop The epilepsies (NICE clinical guideline 20), Newer drugs for epilepsy in adults (NICE technology appraisal guidance 76) and Newer drugs for epilepsy in children (NICE technology appraisal guidance 79) showed no difference in effectiveness between newer and older AEDs, or between the newer drugs (as monotherapy) for seizure control.
+The evidence used to develop the previous NICE guideline for epilepsy and related technology appraisals showed no difference in effectiveness between newer and older AEDs, or between the newer drugs (as monotherapy) for seizure control.
 However, a recent large multicentre trial (the SANAD trial) evaluating newer drugs in newly diagnosed epilepsy (accepting some limitations) suggested that sodium valproate should be the drug of choice in generalised and unclassifiable epilepsies, and lamotrigine in focal epilepsies.
 It was therefore considered necessary to review new evidence regarding AEDs within an update of NICE clinical guideline 20 (which was published in 2004).

 The guideline will assume that prescribers will use a drug's summary of product characteristics to inform decisions made with individual patients.

 This guideline recommends some drugs for indications for which they do not have a UK marketing authorisation at the date of publication, if there is good evidence to support that use.
 Where recommendations have been made for the use of drugs outside their licensed indications ('off-label use'), these drugs are marked with a footnote in the recommendations.